 Painful I know but it has to be done.
 If you really want to learn how to manage on one income then sacrifices have to be made every now and again.

-That gym membership that you have but are not really using needs to be canceled as well as your cable subscription if your budget can no longer accommodate it.
+That gym membership that you have but are not really using needs to be cancelled as well as your cable subscription if your budget can no longer accommodate it.

 A cheaper option if you still have a few shows that you would like to continue watching is to get a membership with Amazon prime.

-This way you can stream your favorite shows and movies as you like.
+This way you can stream your favourite shows and movies as you like.

 9. Buy used